LukasLampl/YAVC/README.md

 <details>
 <summary>Edges & Textures</summary>

 Afterall this compressor works by exploiting redundancy, to avoid compressing smaller-fine details like the textures of a T-Shirt or leaves of a tree, YAVC consists of a texture and edge detection algorithm (Scharr-Operator / Sobel-Operator).
 The frame gets read in and the ```Sobel-Operator (Scharr-Operator)``` values are calculated.
 The higher the value the more "complexity" is in that area (by complexity I mean edges and textures or "area of interest").

+Finally the compressor has an 2D-array of integers, that match up with the input image.
+So if you'd pick the edge magnitude at position 54, 67 and compare to the original image, you'll see, that the edge magnitudes match up perfectly.
 </details>

 <details>